westerlymerlin/UCL-PYMS/docs/cycleclass.md

 def current()
 ```

-Return the current Cycle name and discription
+Return the current Cycle name and description

 <a id="cycleclass.CycleClass.currenttask"></a>